cognack/cognack/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🌱 &nbsp; Biologist/Botanist with experience in California & Massachusetts.
+- 🌱 &nbsp; Biologist/Project Manager with experience in California & Massachusetts.
-- 🎓 &nbsp; Studying Environmental Data Science at UCSB in the Bren School.
+- 🎓 &nbsp; Bren School Master of Environmental Data Science Graduate at UCSB.
-- 📫 &nbsp; Currently Learning R, Python, SQL.
+- 📫 &nbsp; Proficient in R, Python, SQL.
-- 💬 &nbsp; Open for project collaboration and internship opportunities.
+- 💬 &nbsp; Open for work and project collaboration.

 ### 📫🤝🏻 Connect with Me